ding-lab/GDC.case.discover/README.md

 * Added Targeted sequencing
 * Added methylation
 * Added full sample type column
+* Added column 10, "result_type", and shifted remaining columns to right. result_type codes for two distinct things:
+    * For Methylation Array data, it is the channel
+    * For RNA-Seq harmonized BAMs, it is the result type, with values of genomic, chimeric, transcriptome

 # TODO documentation
 ## Discuss sample naming